Pankaj4121/Todoist/README.md

     - Read todos
     - Update a todo
     - Delete a todo

   This series should enable you understand CRUD operations using MERN stack.

+Development
+Technologies
+The following technologies were used to create this app:

+MongoDB
+Express JS
+React JS
+Node JS